 The combined MA in Communication/Certificate in Nonprofit Management program enables students to reduce their course load.
 If students were to complete the two programs separately, they would complete a total of 16 courses.
-Yet students in the combined program take a total of 14 courses.
+Students in the combined program take a total of 14 courses.
 Please note that students must complete all 14 courses before they are eligible to apply for graduation.
 Students must take the following courses from the MA in Communication program:

 |AS.480.602||Changing Behavior through Communication||3|